Linux Threats Detected

 The modular approach we use means that more detection methods are being added all the time to enhance our capability.

-We currently have around 700 security and incident response modules designed specifically for Linux, and the list grows each day.
-Below is a high-level list of just some of the threats we hunt for on Linux.
+We currently have over 700 security and incident response modules designed specifically for Linux, and the list grows each day.
+Below is a list of just some of the threats we hunt for on Linux.

 Linux Intrusion, Compromise & Malware Threats Detected